MadBomber/sqa/docs/data_frame.md

 Frankly, Ruby has lost the battle to Python w/r/t data analysis.
 The Python equivalent library to Daru is Pandas.
 It is actively maintained.
 There is a Ruby gem that uses PyCall to access Pandas but it is a few years out of date with open issues.

+I am considering extracting the Daru::DataFrame class into a new gem `sqa-Ddata_frame` so that I can more easily make upgrades and refactor the old thing.
+It really could use a facelift and a better plugin strategy.
+The lib/daru/data_frame.rb is over 3,000 lines long.
+There is a lot of method documentation; but, I not really sure that all of those methods are really needed.
+We could at least extract each of the methods out into its own file.

 ## Creating a DataFrame from a CSV File

 A common activity is to use financial websites such as https://finance.yahoo.com to download historical price data for a stock.